mendisofficial/weather-app-js/README.md

 # weather-app-js

-Task 4: Update Weather Icon and Data
-Determine the weather conditions from the fetched data.
-Update the weather icon based on weather conditions.
-Display temperature, city name, humidity, and wind speed from the fetched data.

 Task 5: Handling User Input
 Select the search input and search button using JavaScript.
 Attach a click event listener to the search button.